 Core - Year 3 topics

 Note: University regulations require the research thesis to be at least two-thirds of the total unit value.
-In this current scheme, 96 units (66.7%) e allocated to the research thesis.
+In this current scheme, 96 units (66.7%) is allocated to the research thesis.
+Each enrolment period (semester) consists of 18 units.
+The PSYC9999 Higher Degree Thesis (PhD) is adjusted each semester accordingly, so that classes, practica, and thesis equals 18 units in each semester.